jameskong098/ner_partial_evaluation/predictions/README.md

 # Partial Credit Analysis for NER Predictions

-This document analyzes the effectiveness of different partial credit strategies for Named Entity Recognition (NER) predictions using sample data where partial credit (0.5) was awarded.

 ## 1. Overlap Analysis (`partial_dev_overlap.csv`)

-Partial credit is awarded if the predicted entity string and the gold entity string have any overlapping characters (case-insensitive).
+Partial credit is awarded if the predicted entity span and the gold entity span have any overlapping tokens.

 ### Sample Data (Overlap) - 0.5 Credit Examples